On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Introduction

 \subsection{Motivations}

-The purpose of this work is to propose an efficient numerical strategy to decide whether a given finite difference method on the half line is stable or not.
-More precisely, the study is focused on a certain subclass of explicit one-step linear finite difference schemes, specified later on.
-We restrict our attention to the approximation of a rightgoing linear transport equation set on the positive real axis: where $u(t,x)\in\R$.
-The velocity is assumed to be positive $a>0$ so that at the inflow boundary located at the point $x=0$, a physical boundary data $g$ is prescribed.\\
+The purpose of this work is to establish an efficient numerical strategy to determine whether a given finite difference method on the half line is stable or not.
+More precisely, the study is focused on a certain subclass of explicit one-step linear finite difference schemes, specified hereafter.
+We restrict our attention to the approximation of a rightgoing linear advection equation set on the positive real axis:

+where $u(t,x)\in\R$.
+The velocity is assumed to be positive $a>0$ so that at the inflow boundary located at the point $x=0$, a physical boundary datum $g$ is prescribed.